Adyen/adyen-components-js-sample-code/README.md

 ### Running the PHP Server

-Run from the root of the project:
+Navigate to the root of the project and run the `start.sh` script:

 ```
 $ cd adyen-components-js-sample-code